Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Climate change is the way the world's climate is changing as a result of the level of gases in the atmosphere.

-However, unchecked climate change is one of the most serious global threats the world faces.
-It disturbs the pattern of rainfall, sunshine, winds and currents in the oceans.
+Unchecked climate change is one of the most serious global threats the world faces.
 It threatens the basic elements of life for people and environments around the world – for example access to water, food production, health and the use of land.

 We can do something about climate change, if all of us work together.
 As a society we need to do two things to tackle the challenge of climate change: